 Keara grew up in Houston, Texas where she attended high school at YES Prep, which in name and practice, stands for Youth Engaged in Service.
 At YES she planned service projects in partnership with community development organizations in Ghana and Ecuador.
 Keara went on to grtaduate from Harvard University (2012) where she studied sociology with a focus on the study of inequality.
 Through the Harvard College in Cuba program, she studied that nation’s tourist industry and its social impact on the island, and fell in love with the history and culture of the Caribbean.
 Since graduating, Keara has been an advocate for community-based initiatives that focus on the healthy development of children, especially those who are living in under-resourced communities through her work at KaBOOM!, the DC Social Innovation Project and the Bolivia Life Center.
 After her first PiLA year with Yspaniola, Keara remains in the Dominican Republic as a PiLA senior fellow, working with the young women served by the Mariposa DR Foundation.

-Keara and PiLA gratefully acknowledge the generous support of the Amy Adina Schulman Memorial Fund in making her fellowship Mariposa placement possible.
+Keara and PiLA gratefully acknowledge the generous support of the Amy Adina Schulman Memorial Fund in making her fellowship possible.
+Keara is also a recipient of the Christianson Grant from InterExchange for her work with Mariposa.

 Grace graduated from Northwestern University (2013) with a degree in psychology and minors in global health and English literature.
 After graduation, Grace moved to Panama City as a program associate for Global Brigades, a community health and development organization working in rural Panama.
 There she served as the link between North American volunteers and the local Panamanian staff, and planned, executed, and followed up with rural clinics and public health projects.
 In August 2015, Grace began her PiLA fellowship with Comunidad Connect in San Juan del Sur, Nicaragua, where she focused primarily on data management and a community garden project.
 She remained at Comunidad Connect as a PiLA senior fellow in 2016-17.